Blog

 • Makes viewers feel like they're missing out

-The Problem-Solution Approach How-to channels like Ali Abdaal and Thomas Frank structure their trailers around viewer problems.
+How-to channels like Ali Abdaal and Thomas Frank structure their trailers around viewer problems.
 They identify pain points their audience experiences, then position their content as the solution.

 Elements that convert: